Chris-Robertson/100-days-of-code/log.md

 ### Day 8: February 4, Saturday

-** Today's Progress**: Finished the Code School Ruby course.
+**Today's Progress**: Finished the Code School Ruby course.
 Started working through FreeCodeCamp JavaScript content.

 **Thoughts**: Now that I've completed all the set pre-work for coderfactory I can start brushing up on other things.
 I think if I can get therough the starter JS stuff on FCC I'll be pretty happy.
 Also, my vim skills are improving daily!

+### Day 9: January 5, Sunday

+**Today's Progress**: Finished the Basic JavaScript challenge on FreeCodeCamp.

+**Thoughts**: I'm feeling pretty prepared for the bootcamp starting in a week.
+I'm glad I made it through the JS stuff.
+It was a good refresher.
+I really do like JavaScript.
+It feels similar to Python 3.

+I've noticed that now I am starting to learn Vim, when I have to use an different editor it feels so slow and cumbersom.
+The inline editor on FreeCodeCamp, for example.